A Generalized Richardson Number Diagnostic for Turbulence in the Free Atmosphere: Results

 Table~\ref{tab:tab2} summarizes additional performance metrics derived from the $2\times2$ contingency tables—AUC, POD, PODN ($=1-\mathrm{POFD}$), and TSS—computed using the optimal index threshold that maximizes TSS along the ROC curve for TI1, $Ri_{\mathrm{old}}$, and $Ri_{\mathrm{new}}$ for several $K_{mh}/K_{mv}$ ratios under MOG turbulence conditions (EDR~$\ge$~0.20\,m$^{2/3}$\,s$^{-1}$).
 Maximizing $\mathrm{TSS} = \mathrm{POD} + \mathrm{PODN} - 1$, provides a balanced measure of performance because it simultaneously reflects the ability to detect turbulence events and limit false alarms.
 A perfect discriminator yields $\mathrm{TSS}=1$.
 The highest TSS is obtained with $Ri_{\mathrm{new}}$ ($K_{mh}/K_{mv}=5000$), reaching 0.556, compared with 0.507 for $Ri_{\mathrm{old}}$ and 0.531 for TI1.

-Although the PODN of $Ri_{\mathrm{new}}$ at this optimal ratio is comparable to that of $Ri_{\mathrm{old}}$ and slightly lower than TI1, the corresponding POD is substantially higher than for either diagnostic.
+Although the PODN of $Ri_{\mathrm{new}}$ with $K_{mh}/K_{mv} = 5000$ is comparable to that of $Ri_{\mathrm{old}}$ and slightly lower than TI1, the corresponding POD is substantially higher than for either diagnostic.
 Thus, the combined TSS metric more clearly reflects the improvement provided by $Ri_{\mathrm{new}}$ by quantifying the trade-off between detection and false alarms.
 A higher PODN could be achieved by lowering the classification turbulence threshold, but only at the cost of reducing POD, reflecting the strong class imbalance inherent in turbulence occurrence (far more non-turbulent than turbulent reports).
 Finally, the optimal index threshold—defined as the value that maximizes TSS—for $Ri_{\mathrm{new}}$ ($K_{mh}/K_{mv}=5000$) is 1.298, compared with 2.165 for $Ri_{\mathrm{old}}$.

 To assess whether the results depend on the EDR intensity threshold, the same performance metrics were computed for LOG (EDR~$\ge$~0.10) and SOG (EDR~$\ge$~0.30) turbulence categories (Tables~A1 and~A2).
-Across all thresholds, $Ri_{\mathrm{new}}$ remains the best-performing diagnostic, showing the highest AUC and TSS values, with the optimal ratio of the eddy viscosities consistently close to $K_{mh}/K_{mv}\approx 5000$.
+Across all thresholds, $Ri_{\mathrm{new}}$ remains the best-performing diagnostic, showing the highest AUC and TSS values, with the value of $K_{mh}/K_{mv}$ that maximizes diagnostic skill consistently close to $5000$.
 The improvement is most pronounced for LOG turbulence and slightly lower for SOG turbulence.
 The relative performance of TI1 and $Ri_{\mathrm{old}}$ depends on the threshold—TI1 performs worse than $Ri_{\mathrm{old}}$ for LOG turbulence, but better for both MOG and SOG turbulence—whereas $Ri_{\mathrm{new}}$ outperforms both in all cases.
 It should be noted that the optimal index threshold for $Ri_{\mathrm{old}}$ and $Ri_{\mathrm{new}}$ shows little dependence on the EDR intensity threshold, in contrast to TI1, whose optimal threshold increases substantially from LOG to MOG and SOG turbulence.
 This is consistent with previous results showing that $Ri$ primarily discriminates between turbulent and non-turbulent conditions, whereas shear-based diagnostics such as TI1 tend to correlate more strongly with turbulence intensity \citep{Kaluza2022}.